Self Care Inventory – Patient Version

 School of Nursing | Dept. of Medicine and Surgery

 University of Milano – Bicocca

 Via Cadore 48, Monza, 20900

-The Self-care Inventory (SCI) was developed by researchers at University of Milano-Bicocca (Luciani, Fabrizi, Ausili) and Prof. Riegel to reflect the self-care behaviors of healthy individuals.
-We used the core concepts of the Self-care of Chronic Illness Theory but focused the questions on general health behaviors used by healthy people.
-Specifically, we propose that self-care is used in ill and healthy states; everyone undertake some level of health-promoting self-care every day.
+We used the core concepts of the Self-care of Chronic Illness Theory focusing the questions on general health behaviors used by people regardless of their health status.
+Specifically, we propose that since self-care is used in ill and healthy states, everyone undertakes some level of health-promoting self-care every day.

 The SCI has 20 5-point Likert items and 3 separate scales: self-care maintenance (8 items), self-care monitoring (8 items), and self-care management (6 items).
 Self-care maintenance addresses those activities aimed at maintaining the best possible health status through health promoting practices, such as avoiding tobacco use and regularly visiting healthcare providers.
 Self-care monitoring reflects body listening with awareness of symptoms and bodily changes.
 Self-care management comprises those actions aimed at controlling or managing said symptoms and changes.

 We recommend using the Self-care Inventory with the Self-care Self-efficacy scale (10 items) modified for the General Adult Population.
 Self-care self-efficacy is not a part of self-care, but a factor that we have found in many other studies as strongly influencing self-care.
 Self-care self-efficacy reflects confidence in one’s ability to perform and persist in performing self-care.

 For the scoring of the Instrument please refer to